kragen/derctuo/markdown/plaster-foam.md

 burn off in the kiln.
 This might work with alabaster plaster too.
-I have made a lump of plaster mixed with yerba; it is quite hard, less dense than plain plaster, and pale green, and it seems to survive fire a bit better than plain plaster; but I haven't yet had the chance to fire such an article long enough to burn out all the organics.
+I have made a lump of plaster mixed with yerba; it is quite hard, less dense than plain plaster, and pale green, and it seems to survive fire a bit better than plain plaster; but I haven’t yet had the chance to fire such an article long enough to burn out all the organics.

 [Naphthalene] is reportedly used in this way to make porous grinding wheels, boiling out at quite reasonable temperatures instead of needing to be oxidized away like yerba mate.
-A wide variety of substances would work as alternatives; they need to survive the plaster's setting process in solid form — so water ice, for example, will not work; be capable of breaking apart into granules and remaining as separate granules, ruling out, for example, chewing gum and candle wax; not be soluble in or reactive with water; not react
+A wide variety of substances would work as alternatives; they need to survive the plaster’s setting process in solid form — so water ice, for example, will not work; be capable of breaking apart into granules and remaining as separate granules, ruling out, for example, chewing gum and candle wax; not be soluble in or reactive with water; not react